Sheikh-Tanvi/COIT-20252-Business-Process-Management/e-portfolio-1.md

 Pomper, L 2025, ‘Why all small businesses should use this in 2026’, YouTube, 4 December, viewed 29 July 2026, https://www.youtube.com/watch?v=9UVURYCaKWk.

 ## AI Disclosure
+I utilised generative AI tools for planning, idea development, and research.
+Specifically, ChatGPT by OpenAI (2026) was used to support language structuring and concept refinement.